byrnehollander/17lands-viewer/README.md

 Definition: `GIH WR (Games In Hand Win Rate): The win rate of games where this card was drawn at some point (including in the opening hand).`

+Note: Splashes are included, so Witherbloom also includes GBw and GBu decks, for example.

 ---

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).